open-life-science/ols-governance/docs/ols-opportunities-events.md

 2. Communication platforms (Slack, shared documents)
 3. Representing OLS in external platforms
 4. Coworking calls and social opportunities through online cafeteria weekly

-### Aim to maintain representation from different continents where our current community members join from.

-* Asia
-* Africa
-* Europe
-* Latin America
-* Middle East
-* New Zealand and Australia
-* North Americas

-A link to Shinyapp to browse the cohorts' geographical distribution will be added here.